Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssSecurityProfile.md

 ```

 ### -SecurityType
 Parameter to set the SecurityType on the VMs of the scale set.
-Possible value is TrustedLaunch
+Possible values are TrustedLaunch, ConfidentialVM

 ```yaml
 Type: System.String